MTES-MCT/qualicharge/docs/schemas.md

 ### Statuses

-When a charging point status changes, an event is emitted.
+When a charge point status changes, an event is emitted.
 This event may be serialized given the proposed standard we've adopted that is documented (in French :fr:) at:
 [schema.data.gouv.fr/etalab/schema-irve-dynamique](https://schema.data.gouv.fr/etalab/schema-irve-dynamique/2.3.1/documentation.html).